twilio-labs/socless/docs/making-choices-in-playbooks.md

 The Choice Rules in the Choices list are evaluated in order.
 The first choice that evaluates to true determines what state the playbook will be transitioned to next.

-The above Choice Rules checks the variable `$.results.Await_User_Verification.actions.value` to see if it is a string that's either equal to "yes" or "no".
+The above Choice Rules checks the variable `$.results.Verify_Login_With_User.actions.value` to see if it is a string that's either equal to "yes" or "no".
 If the string is equal to "yes", the Choice state transitions to the `Thank_User` state.
 If it's "no", it transitions to the `Reassure_User` state.
 Let's go ahead and configure both states.

 Both `Thank_User` and `Reassure_User` will use the Socless Slack SendMessage integration to message the user based on their response.
 Here are their configurations: